I’ve always leaned towards landscape imagery in my paintings, but truth be told, the real subject of all of my work is light.

 Even when I’m not painting on location I often use the effect of this time of day in my work.
 I created this 36” x 24” painting, entitled The Fallen, in the studio, but I used the warm pink and light orange glow of morning to provide contrast against the deep blue sky reflected at the bottom.

-To capture the radiance of the colorful sky I like to work on a warm toned ground and let some of it show though semi-transparent glazes of color.
+To capture the radiance of the colorful sky I like to work on a warm-toned underpainting and let some of it show though semi-transparent glazes of color.
 This creates the impression that the light is emanating from the canvas itself and replicates the all over glow of the Golden Hour.

 Catching the brilliant light display in the early morning can be a challenge for many of us.
 I often have to pull over on my way to work to snap a quick photo or make a few notes about the colors for future reference.
 I’ll often return to those spots on the weekend when I have a little more time to flesh out the scene.